Logarithmic Riemann-Hilbert correspondences for rigid varieties: Abstract

 \section{Abstract}

 On any smooth algebraic variety over a $p$-adic local field, we construct a tensor functor from the category of de Rham $p$-adic \'etale local systems to the category of filtered algebraic vector bundles with integrable connections satisfying the Griffiths transversality, which we view as a $p$-adic analogue of Deligne's classical Riemann--Hilbert correspondence.
-The key intermediate step is to construct extensions of the desired connections to suitable compactifications of the algebraic variety with logarithmic poles along the boundary; hence the title of the paper.
+A crucial step is to construct canonical extensions of the desired connections to suitable compactifications of the algebraic variety with logarithmic poles along the boundary, in a precise sense characterized by the eigenvalues of residues; hence the title of the paper.
 As an application, we show that this $p$-adic Riemann--Hilbert functor is compatible with the classical one over all Shimura varieties, for local systems attached to representations of the associated reductive algebraic groups.